Borzya (river)

 The Borzya (Борзя from Mongolian "Боорж/Boorj") is a river in Zabaykalsky Krai, Russia.
 The town of Borzya lies along the river.
 It is a right tributary of the Onon (in Amur's basin).
 It is 304 km long, with a drainage basin of 7080 km2.

-In 1918, multiple Communists unsuccessfully attempted to destroy the bridge over the Borzya.
-However, the plan failed due to weather conditions.
+In 1918, multiple Communists attempted to destroy the bridge over the Borzya, however, the plan failed due to weather conditions.

 Geography

 The Borzya has its sources in the Kukulbey Mountains.
 It flows through a wide, swampy valley in a steppe landscape.
 The river's waters comes mainly from rain, and there are periodic flooding in the summer.
 The river sometimes dries up completely.
 The average discharge is 2.8 m3/s.